behas/cassandra-spark-graphframes-tutorial/README.md

 Apache Cassandra is an open source NOSQL database designed for horizontal scalability.
 That means large structured datasets can be stored by adding more machines to a cluster.

 Apache Spark is an analytics engine for processing an analyzing large-scale datasets on-top of a distributed machine cluster.

-With [GraphX](https://spark.apache.org/graphx/) it also provides an API for graph computation.
+With the [GraphFrames](https://graphframes.github.io/graphframes) package, Spark also provides an API for graph computation.

 Spark can be connected with Cassandra using the [DataStax Spark Cassandra Connector](https://github.com/datastax/spark-cassandra-connector).